-Composable Infrastructure direct-connects compute and storage resources dynamically, using virtualized networking techniques controlled by software.
-Instead of physically constructing a server with specific internal devices (typically storage or NICs), or cabling the appropriate device chassis to a server, composable enables the virtual connection of these resources at the device level as needed, when needed.
+Composable infrastructures direct-connect compute and storage resources, dynamically, using virtualized networking techniques controlled by software.
+Instead of physically constructing a server with specific internal devices (storage, network interface controllers (NICs), graphics processing units (GPUs), or field-programmable gate arrays (FPGAs)), or cabling the appropriate device chassis to a server, composable enables the virtual connection of these resources at the device level as and when needed.

-Not bound by a fixed ratio of CPUs to storage or networking, etc., these products can assemble or “compose” bare-metal compute systems with the desired hardware configuration, essentially at run time.
-And, they can “disassemble” it when no longer needed, returning those resources to a common pool.
-Some solutions also support GPUs and / or FPGAs.
+Not bound by a fixed ratio of central processing units (CPUs) to storage, networking, etc., these products can assemble or “compose” a bare-metal compute system with the desired hardware configuration, essentially at run time.
+And they can “disassemble” it when no longer needed, returning those resources to a common pool.
+Many solutions also compose GPUs and / or FPGAs.

 Liqid describes to their technology as “composable disaggregated infrastructure” which uses software to create bare-metal server instances from disaggregated pools of NVMe, Storage Class Memory, GPUs, FPGAs, NICs, and CPU/memory modules (servers/blades).
 The Liqid Command Center software is responsible for connect resources from approved hardware across high speed fabric, including their own PCIe switch.
 Liqid is hardware agnostic, but also manufactures non-volatile memory express (NVMe) storage devices in PCIe add-in card (AIC) formats.